HBPMedical/mip-deployment/kubernetes/README.md

 This is **ONLY** used in a **proxied** use case situation.
 It's actually the internal IP or address from which the reverse-proxy server "sees" (reaches) the MIP machine.

-Normally, these tree settings (repeated in several profile files) are the main things you have to know to set all these profiles.
+These three settings map directly to the `network` section in `values.yaml` (`publicHost`, `link`, `publicProtocol`).
+When running behind a reverse proxy also set `externalProtocol` to describe the protocol used between the proxy and the MIP pods.

 **WARNING!**: In **ANY** case, when you use an **EXTERNAL** KeyCloak service (i.e. iam.ebrains.eu), make sure that you use the correct *CLIENT_ID* and *CLIENT_SECRET* to match the MIP instance you're deploying!

-**ONLY** after you have prepared all the profiles you may want to use, you can easily deploy the UI Helm chart.
-Also, we recommend that you deploy the engine Helm charts, prior to run the UI.
+After tailoring `values.yaml` you can deploy the UI Helm chart.
+We still recommend deploying the engine Helm charts first, before installing the UI components.

 ### Microk8s installation